philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

 * Children who feel good about their abilities will gladly accept new challenges when they come.
   They'll raise their hand in school when there's a new challenge.
 * Dangers of praise
-  * Receiving praise for work that the recipient knows is trival or not good will make them doubt the judgement and sincerity of the praise giver.
+  * Receiving praise for work that the recipient knows is trivial or not good will make them doubt the judgement and sincerity of the praise giver.
   * Praise can create anxiety if the receiver feels like they'll have to achieve a perfect performance next time to receive the same type of praise.